 While it’s possible to fill out and file a quitclaim deed on your own, it’s highly recommended to consult with an attorney to ensure everything is done correctly.
 A small error in the legal description or omission of survivorship rights can result in major issues down the road.

-At Lumsden Law Firm, also known as lumsdenlaw, we help clients:
+At Lumsden Law, also known as lumsdenlaw, we help clients:

 - Prepare and file accurate quitclaim deeds